 Dealers will consider an array of factors when determining the trade-in value of your RV.
 As with any vehicular transaction, it pays to be armed with information and to shop around.
 That’s why you should pull your camper’s value before heading to the dealer’s lot.

-Dealers also have considerations beyond the NADA book value.
+Dealers also have considerations beyond the NADA RV values.
 For example, they may have certain models that sell better in your area, which they are more ready to buy.
 The type of camper you trade for can also impact the trade-in value a dealer will offer you for your old rig.

 As a general rule, dealers will start with a trade-in value that is 10-20% below NADA’s Low Retail price so that they can profit on the resale of your camper.